 - Use of Long-Tail Keywords:

 - Specificity is Your Friend: Instead of focusing solely on broad keywords, incorporate long-tail keywords that are more specific and descriptive.
-For example, instead of just "marketing," use "digital marketing strategy for e-commerce businesses."
+Take this: instead of just "marketing," use "digital marketing strategy for e-commerce businesses."

 - Targeted Approach: Long-tail keywords can help you attract the attention of recruiters who are looking for candidates with specific skills and experience.